 Try sinking jars filled with ammonia into the ground, with sponges as wicks.
 Anchor the jars in the soil to prevent spilling.
 Hanging socks filled with mothballs may also deter them (and also raccoons).

-A motion-sensitive light or a motion-activated sprinkler such as ScareCrow or Spray Away, when activated at night only, will discourage skunks from specific areas.
-Keep in mind that the sprinkler will also squirt water on other wildlife and pets that pass by.
+A motion-sensitive light or a motion-sensitive sprinkler such as the ScareCrow or Spray Away, when activated at night only, will discourage skunks from specific areas.
+Keep in mind that the ScareCrow will also squirt water on other wildlife and pets that pass by.

 A skunk is trapped in a hole or window well.